 Back in February for my birthday, I went on a spontaneous trip to the Kauai Island in Hawaii simply because I’ve never been there before.

 After watching a video on the top ten most beautiful hikes in the U.S., I discovered one of them is in Kauai.

 Without hesitation, I purchased my airplane ticket to Kauai without having made any definite plans.

-My only plan at the time was to hike the Kalalau trail along the Napali Coast.
+My only strategy at the time was to hike the Kalalau trail along the Napali Coast.

 As for any trip, I had only one goal – to expand my comfort zone.

-As the day for my trip got closer, I started to create more rigid plans by booking a stay at a local hostel which I have never done before.
+As the day for my trip got closer, I started to create more rigid arrangements by booking a stay at a local hostel which I have never done before.

 By staying at a hostel, I would be forced to mingle with other guests.

 To further push myself out of my comfort zone, I didn’t reserve a car rental as I planned to hitchhike, walk, or take the bus to get around the island.